 1. FOCUS ON WHAT YOU CAN DO

 Acceptance comes easier with awareness, so making a list of all you can do instead of focusing on what you cannot do is helpful.

 2. LEARN HOW TO REST

-If you are used to being very active and are suddenly struck down by Fibromyalgia, you may still be able to do some of the same activities you used to do but may not be able to do them at the same pace.
+If you are used to being very active and suddenly struck down by fibromyalgia, you may still be able to do some of the same activities you used to but may not be able to do them at the same pace.

-For example, instead of exercising for thirty minutes straight in your exercise program, you may have to scale back to exercising ten minutes at a time, resting for a while before you go back to exercising.
+For example, instead of exercising for thirty minutes straight in your exercise program, you may have to scale back to exercising ten minutes at a time, resting for a while before you return to exercising.

-Listen to your level of pain and fatigue as guides to tell you that you need to rest a bit before going back to what you were doing.
+Listen to your level of pain and fatigue as guides to tell you that you need to rest a bit before returning to what you were doing.

 3. SCALE BACK THE EXERCISE

-If you are used to running marathons or even a 5k run, you may not be able to do those things right away if you have Fibromyalgia pain.
+If you are used to running marathons or even a 5k run, you may not be able to do those things immediately if you have fibromyalgia pain.
 Instead, you may have to scale back your activity level to include gentler exercises on your muscles and joints, like swimming or yoga.